n00shE/SpotifyData/README.md

 ﻿# SpotifyData

 ## Prerequisites
-You must download your data package from Spotify, this can take 1-3 weeks.
+You must download your data package from Spotify, this can take 1-3 weeks for Spotify to deliver.
 https://www.spotify.com/us/account/privacy/

 ## Usage